 \subsection{3 dB beamdepth (radial resolution)}

-The beamfocusing of different practical array geometries has been well investigated and approximations of the array factor in the near field are available \cite{primer_on_nf_bf, large_arr_beamdepth, uca_near_field}.
+The beamfocusing of different practical array geometries has been well investigated and approximations of the array factor in the near-field are available \cite{primer_on_nf_bf, large_arr_beamdepth, uca_near_field}.
+Fig. \ref{fig:af_per_geom} illustrates the AF per geometry for the same aperture size.
 Given the closed-form AF, the radial half-power beamwidth in the range domain can be calculated, serving as a resolution metric.
 Note that the considered system is narrowband, meaning that the sensing resolution offered by the bandwidth is much smaller than the one provided by near-field beamfocusing.
-Due to the Fresnel approximation, the argument of the 3 dB beamdepth function shares the same formulation for different array geometries.
-Consider a target or user located in the radiative near-field of the array, positioned on the array normal (broadside).
-Note that generalisations for targets or users at other angles are possible and can be approximated as an angle-dependent loss of the effective aperture \cite{large_arr_beamdepth}.
-The broadside case corresponds to the best-case scenario.
+The 3 dB beamdepth (BD) at the array broadside is given by